 Now a few years down the line I've met a few more people that are living with HIV and there's a strong theme in our stories – it’s the amazing work of Terrence Higgins Trust!

-This World AIDS Day I’m taking on a 100km cycle ride all over London.
-I’m hoping to raise over £1,400 using JustGiving and have been raising awareness of my ride via my social media.
-I’d encourage everyone to get involved this December too.
+For World AIDS Day 2020 I took on a 100km cycle ride all over London.
+I raised £2,160 using JustGiving, smashing my target of £1,400, and have been raising awareness of my ride via my social media.
+I’d encourage everyone to get involved in World AIDS Day.

 We are both amateur cyclists, so to do an 80-mile canal towpath cycle ride in one day was a big challenge for us!
-On top of the challenge, we added the rainbow-themed attire to draw attention to ourselves and highlight the ride along the way.
+On top of that, we added the rainbow-themed attire to draw attention to ourselves and highlight the ride along the way.

 It worked in creating a lot of attention and interest along the way, with people giving us money and support as we rode!
-The day was very sunny and warm and the sense of achievement at the end was so satisfying, in addition to raising £1300 for THT.
-We finished the ride from Bath to Reading in 11 hours by jumping into the River Thames!”
+The day was very sunny and warm, and the sense of achievement at the end was so satisfying, in addition to raising £1,300 for Terrence Higgins Trust.
+We finished the ride from Bath to Reading in 11 hours by jumping into the River Thames!